-In the eyes of the snobbish, close-knit Austrian monarchy and aristocracy, it was the wedding which should have never happened.
+In the eyes of the snobbish, close-knit Austrian monarchy and aristocracy, it was the wedding that should have never happened.
 In fact, based on the embarrassingly small party who watched the heir to the Hapsburg throne marry a Bohemian lady-in-waiting, it simply did not happen.
-Nevertheless, Archduke Franz Ferdinand defied his rank, his family, and society to marry the woman he loved, and the fourteen years of marriage he and Duchess Sophie were permitted, further defied the unspoken edict to find love outside of a dynastic match.
+Nevertheless, Archduke Franz Ferdinand defied his rank, his family, and his social circle to marry the woman he loved, and the fourteen years of marriage he and Duchess Sophie were permitted further defied the unspoken edict against finding love outside of a dynastic match.

 Franz Ferdinand’s life changed drastically when Crown Prince Rudolf committed suicide at Mayerling in 1889.
 Prior to that, he was simply the eldest son of the younger brother of Emperor Franz Joseph and the ill-fated Archduke Maximilian, the short-lived Emperor of Mexico.
-His father, Archduke Karl Ludwig, quickly renounced his succession rights, leaving the twenty-six year old army captain as heir presumptive to the Austro-Hungarian throne.
-From then on, Franz Ferdinand’s life was highly regulated as he was groomed to rule a nation comprised of almost a dozen ethnicities who spoke just as many languages, spread across a territory of 239,977 square miles.
+His father, Archduke Karl Ludwig, quickly renounced his succession rights, leaving Franz Ferdinand, then a twenty-six year old army captain, as heir presumptive to the Austro-Hungarian throne.
+From then on, Franz Ferdinand’s life was highly regulated as he was groomed to rule a nation comprised of almost a dozen ethnicities–who spoke just as many languages–spread across a territory of 239,977 square miles.
 He was also considered a very eligible bachelor, though the very, very strict and suffocating laws that ruled the Hapsburg monarchy only considered members of one of the reigning or formerly reigning dynasties of Europe as an eligible marriage partner.
 Countess Sophie Chotek, a Bohemian (Czech) aristocrat, was definitely ineligible.

-Sophie, though a member of a prominent Bohemian aristocratic family whose ancestry included some royal lineage from the female line, was very much below the Archduke in rank and importance and actually served as lady-in-waiting to one of the Hapsburg relations.
+Sophie, though a member of a prominent Bohemian aristocratic family whose ancestry included some royal lineage from the female line, was very much below the Archduke in rank and importance, and actually served as lady-in-waiting to one of the Hapsburg relations.
 It was in this capacity that she and Franz Ferdinand met and fell in love, whereupon they conducted a secret courtship through letters for two years.
-He managed to meet with Sophie under the guise of visiting her employers, the Friedrich and Archduchess Isabella, but unfortunately, the Archduchess assumed he’d fallen in love with one of her daughters.
-When the his true motives were discovered, scandal broke upon the house of Hapsburg.
-Sophie was immediately dismissed from her position in the Archduchess’s house, forcing Franz Ferdinand to openly declare his love and his intentions to marry no other woman.
+He managed to meet with Sophie under the guise of visiting her employers, the Archduke Friedrich and Archduchess Isabella, but unfortunately, the Archduchess assumed he’d fallen in love with one of her daughters.
+When his true motives were discovered, scandal broke out in the house of Hapsburg.
+Sophie was immediately dismissed from her position in the Archduchess’s house, which forced Franz Ferdinand to openly declare his love and his intentions to marry her and no other woman.

 Thus ends me Royal Wedding series!
 How many of you stayed up late (or woke early) to see the wedding of Prince William and Kate Middleton (now, the Duke and Duchess of Cambridge)?
 Anyone throw a royal wedding party?
 What were your favorite parts?
 Leave your responses below to be entered into the drawing for Royal Weddings by Emily Brand!

-9 Responses to “Royal Wedding #6: Archduke Franz Ferdinand of Austria & Countess Sophie Chotek”
+12 replies on “Royal Wedding #5: Archduke Franz Ferdinand of Austria & Countess Sophie Chotek”

 “Though we all know of the tragic ending of their lives, the marriage of Archduke Franz Ferdinand and Countess Sophie Chotek is both romantic and pragmatic, for the heir to the throne renounced the typical dynastic marriage for love.”